m-alx/yopsilon-mask/README.md

 #### 8. Localization

 Injectable class `Internationalization` contains available locales in `locales` array.
-Current locale can be retreived via `locale` property.
+Current locale can be retrieved via `locale` property.
 `currentLocale` property contains current locale code.

 `MaskDateDirective` subscribes to a `Internationalization.onLocaleChange` event and replaces Date/Time formats with those defined in current locale.
 Replacing occurs if format alias is defined instead of pattern: